AdobeDocs/workfront.en/help/reports-and-dashboards/reports/text-mode/use-conditional-formatting-text-mode.md

 >[!NOTE]
 >
->&nbsp;Using CSS styling to customize&nbsp;conditional formatting is not supported.
-Instead, you must use the predesigned formatting options that are&nbsp;available in *Adobe Workfront*.
+>Using CSS styling to customize conditional formatting is not supported.
+Instead, you must use the predesigned formatting options that are available in `Adobe Workfront`.

 ## Add conditional formatting to Views